AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 |                                      | mem/cpu usage.                       |
 +--------------------------------------+--------------------------------------+

+.. include:: ../ref/slurm_status.rst

-See the full list of status commands on the reference page
+See the full list of status commands on the :doc:`reference page
+<../ref/index>`.

 Partitions
 ==========